-With the help of his plastic company, Ed built and started marketing his revolutionary ICEBOX® igloo maker, a machine capable of creating an overnight winter shelter for a large group of people in just 1.5 to 3 hours.
-The ICEBOX® igloo maker weighs about 2.35 kg, which is a bit heavier than your average one-person tent; however, since you only need one ICEBOX® igloo maker even if you are traveling in a group, it actually helps in saving weight.
+The ICEBOX™ igloo maker is capable of creating an overnight winter shelter for a large group of people in just 1.5 to 3 hours.
+It weighs about 2.35 kg, which is a bit heavier than your average one-person tent.
+However, since one ICEBOX™ igloo maker can make a shelter that houses multiple people, it actually helps to save weight while traveling!

-How to Build an Igloo with ICEBOX®
+How to Build an Igloo with ICEBOX™